-Various researchers and government agencies continue to investigate the possible relationship between periodontal disease and cardiovascular disease.
-Some researchers speculate that bacteria in the mouth that are involved in the development of periodontal disease move into the bloodstream and cause inflammation in the blood vessels — changes that, in turn, contribute to heart disease and stroke.
+Researchers and government agencies continue to investigate the possible relationship between periodontal disease and cardiovascular disease.
+Some studies have shown that bacteria in the mouth that are involved in the development of periodontal disease can move into the bloodstream and cause an elevation in C-reactive protein, a marker for inflammation in the blood vessels.
+These changes can, in turn, increase the risk of heart disease and stroke.

-First, make sure you give your dentist a complete list of the names and dosages of all the medications you are taking for your cardiovascular condition (as well as any other prescription and non-prescription drugs that you might be taking).
-This will help your dentist decide on the best treatment course for you, including medicine selection for dental procedures.
+First, make sure you give your dentist a complete medical history and list of the names and dosages of all the drugs you are taking for your cardiovascular condition (as well as any other prescription or nonprescription drugs you might be taking).
+This will help your dentist determine the best treatment for you, including medication selection for dental procedures.

 Second, make sure to give your dentist the name and phone number of your doctor(s) in case your dentist needs to speak to him or her about your care.

-Third, if you are particularly nervous about undergoing a dental procedure because you believe your stress, worry, and fears could result in a worsening of your cardiovascular condition, talk with your dentist.
-Your dentist can provide you with information and work with you on strategies for controlling dental pain and easing your fears.
+Third, if you are particularly nervous about undergoing a dental procedure because you believe your stress, worry and fears could make your cardiovascular condition worse, talk with your dentist.
+He or she can provide you with information and work with you on strategies to control dental pain and ease your fears.

 - De Oliveira C, Watt R, Hamer M. Toothbrushing, inflammation, and risk of cardiovascular disease.
 Results from Scottish Health Survey.
 BMJ.
 2010;340:c2451.